 Q26.
 Where do I find mobile phone connectivity in Ladakh?

 Similarly, on Manali Leh Highway, you will get mobile signals up to Keylong and nearby Jispa.
-Once, you leave Jispa or Darcha, the mobile phone connectivity is lost for rest of the Manali Leh highway and you get the signals only around Upshi / Karu near to Leh town.
+Once you leave Jispa or Darcha, the mobile phone connectivity is lost for the rest of the Manali Leh highway, and you get the signals only around Upshi / Karu near to Leh town.
 There is no signal at Sarchu or Pang.

 Q27.
 Does Jio sim card work on a Leh Ladakh trip?

-At the time of writing this book or article (2018), Jio had installed the towers in Leh Ladakh and connectivity has been started in Ladakh in September 2018.
-The Internet data speed of Reliance Jio connections has been said to be quite fast.
+At the time of writing this article (2018), Jio had installed the towers in Leh Ladakh, and connectivity was started in Ladakh in September 2018.
+The Internet data speed of Reliance Jio connections is quite fast.
 Reliance Jio is also planning to provide mobile phone connectivity up to Turtuk in Nubra Valley and Sarchu on Manali Leh Highway.

 Q28.
-Does Vodafone phone connection card work on a Leh Ladakh trip?
+Does Vodafone’s phone connection card work on a Leh Ladakh trip?